cllaadd/mygameslist/journals/claudia_harrison.md

 1/03/2023

 Presented our project idea to the class.
 Began thinking about routers.
 Added missing wireframe for creating a list.
 Discussed whether we wanted to add a reviews or followers model and whether we could do user avatars.
 Cloned the project base code down and creatred GitLab group for our team.

+1/04/2023

+Talked to Dalonte about the benefits and drawbacks of SQL vs non SQL databases.
+Began building containers for the database and fastapi backend.